 Like so many other companies, our Oklahoma City-based office turned into 50 different home offices overnight.
 Taking over the dining table, cramming desks in corners, hiding laundry from the Zoom call.
 With anxiety building around what the impact of the pandemic might be, we also worried what it could mean for the thing we treasure most about working at Koch Comm: our culture.

 Pandemic or not, maintaining a strong company culture can be easier said than done.
 But, in an effort to keep our team engaged and unified, we’ve leaned into our values to protect the culture we developed when we all shared an office.

 WE’RE PEOPLE FIRST

-Our culture begins with our relationships – relationships with clients and with our team.
+Our culture begins with relationships.
+Our relationships with clients and our team.
 We have 11 core values – but they boil down to the idea that we’re people who care deeply about helping people.
-So, we’ve rapidly transitioned from life at the office and traveling to clients to Zoom calls, virtual Happy Hours, Slack chats, rounds of virtual Koch Comm Jeopardy, digital brainstorming and new formats for team trainings.
+So, we’ve rapidly transitioned from life at the office and traveling to clients to Zoom calls, virtual Happy Hours, Slack chats, rounds of virtual Koch Comm Jeopardy, digital brainstorming and new formats for team training.

 Through it all, we’ve been committed to not only maintaining, but growing relationships.

 We’ve spent years developing our culture by identifying our values and defining what’s important to us.
 Everyone in the organization is essential to maintaining our values.
 So when Friday the 13th arrived (the date of the national emergency declaration and the day we started working from home) we changed the way we did business, but the time spent collaborating, learning, strategizing, laughing and encouraging each other stayed the same.

 This change – this pandemic – has been trying in many ways, but our shared commitment to helping each other and our clients through it is something we are very proud of.

 Here are a few things our team members have said about our culture since the start of the coronavirus pandemic.